What Is Solarpunk? A Guide to the Environmental Art Movement.

 Will Solarpunk Be a Reality?

 As solarpunk inches its way further into the mainstream, it might become more difficult to keep the parameters open.
 Subcultures tend to lose, rather than gain, nuance as they hit mass culture.
-And that arrival has certainly begun to happen, from solarpunk novel reviews in major publications to a call for solarpunk-inspired games in the wake of the Cyberpunk 2077 debacle.
+And that arrival has certainly begun to happen, from solarpunk novel reviews in major publications to a call for solarpunk-inspired games in the wake of Cyberpunk 2077’s release.
 Even the long-gestating decentralization push seems to be meaningfully emerging from the shadows.

-But such a tradeoff is probably inevitable.
-And it might ultimately be worth it for a speculative movement that’s so uniquely fixated on how things manifest in practice — one that makes some space for the fantastical but remains rooted in, as Wilk described it, “technological realism.”
+Such a tradeoff might ultimately be worth it for a speculative movement that’s so uniquely fixated on how things manifest in practice — one that makes some space for the fantastical but remains rooted in, as Wilk described it, “technological realism.”

 “I have always considered solarpunk to be focused on the practical as opposed to the wishful thinking,” Springett said.
 “And it’s a discussion that’s becoming more and more prominent.”